Vinodh-Machireddy/ml/Interview.md

 **are you currently interviewing elsewhere?**
 I have a few conversations in progress, but Infosys is my priority given the role and scale.

+Why Axtria?
+	- the maturity of the MLOps practice here.
+I came across Axtria's case study where your team accelerated model-to-production timelines by 40% using feature stores, versioning, orchestration, and automated deployment pipelines.
+That's almost exactly the stack I've been building on
+	- the growth trajectory.
+A $240M investment, recognition at Cypher 2025 as a leading AI service provider, and working with 16 of the top 20 life sciences companies globally
+	- model development from scratch
+	- the domain depth